How to Grow Stunning Snapdragons from Seed Indoors

 Hardening Off Your Snapdragons

-Start by placing your snapdragon seedlings in a sheltered, partially shaded area for a few hours daily.
-Avoid direct sunlight and strong winds, which could damage them.
+Start by placing your snapdragon seedlings in a sheltered, partially shaded spot for a few hours each day.
+Avoid full-on direct sunlight and strong winds, which could damage them.
+Gradually extend their outdoor time each day so they can adjust to more sunlight and the natural temperature swings.

-This gradual acclimatization helps to strengthen the seedlings’ cell structure and reduces the shock of moving from a controlled indoor environment to a variable outdoor climate.
+This slow transition helps strengthen their cell structure and minimizes the shock of moving from a cozy indoor environment to the variable outdoors.

 Water the seedlings well during this period to prevent stress.